javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/02-property-accessors/article.md

-# Property getters and setters [todo move to objects?]
+# Property getters and setters

 There are two kinds of properties.

 The first kind is *data properties*.
-We already know how to work with them, actually, all properties that we've been using yet are data properties.
+We already know how to work with them.
+Actually, all properties that we've been using till now were data properties.

 The second type of properties is something new.
 It's *accessor properties*.
-They are essentially functions that work on getting and setting a value, but look like regular properties.
+They are essentially functions that work on getting and setting a value, but look like regular properties to an external code.

 [cut]

 ## Getters and setters

 Accessor properties are represented by "getter" and "setter" methods.
-In an object literal they are preprended with words `get` and `set`:
+In an object literal they are denoted by `get` and `set`:

 ```js
 let obj = {